Bruno-Massarioli/bruno-massarioli/README.md

 - 🔭 I am working on a Machine Learning algorithm in Astronomy to analyze kinematic asymmetry, dispersion and rotation indices, and evaluate the performance of models in identifying dynamic features in galaxy mergers.

-- 🌱 Currently, I am learning machine learning, deep learning, and JavaScript.
+- 🌱 Currently, I am learning JavaScript and deep learning

 - 👀 I am interested in Machine Learning, Artificial Intelligence, Software Engineering, Data Science and Web Development